-Not the case with peppers you roast at home: tender but with structural integrity, moist but not slimy, and the taste is fresh, bright, and just slightly smoky all at once.
+Not the case with peppers you roast at home: tender but with structural integrity, moist but not slimy, their taste is fresh, bright, and just slightly smoky all at once.
 A perfect summer food.
 And my favorite method for roasting peppers is a little like making roasted marshmallows, another summertime favorite.

 All you need to do is char the surface of the pepper over the flame of a gas stove (or the heat of a campfire or outdoor grill) just like a kid who loves blackened marshmallows (or maybe you still are that kid).
 Then, following an optional steam in a covered bowl (more on that in the slideshow), scrape the skin off, core and seed the pepper, and enjoy.